Windermere-Technology/RasPyCam/README.md

 | %% | Literal % symbol in the filename |

 > [!NOTE]
-> The `%a` code will read the text from the `/dev/shm/mjpeg/user_annotate.txt` file.
-This file does not exist by default and must be created by the user.
+> The `%a` code will read the text from the `/dev/shm/mjpeg/user_annotate.txt` file by default.
+This file must be created by the user.
+You may change this default path in the configuration file by adjusting the `user_annotate` parameter.

 <h2>Stopping the Program</h2>